I was drawn to this town solely because of its name: Pleasant Hill

 shelf of notebooks

 Beyond the files, Dr. Kennedy has created endless binders.
 People of the region are constantly donating family documents and photographs.
-There are congregant memberships of the churches, cemetery readings, probate records, etc.
+There are congregant memberships of the local churches, cemetery information, probate records, etc.

 My favorite portion of this archives are the property abstracts Dr. Kennedy has created for many of the homes in this town.
 I have never seen a professional archivist do the extra work to produce house histories.
 It can be a laborious process to obtain deeds or a chain of title, and reconstruct who the previous owners of a home were.
 Dr. Kennedy has done it for his town.
 What a gift.
 If I had a home there, I would love to know about the people who shared that spot on this earth with me.